ovh/docs/pages/platform/kubernetes-k8s/customizing-kubeproxy/guide.en-ie.md

 The OVHcloud Managed Kubernetes service provides you with Kubernetes clusters without the hassle of installing or operating them.

-The kube-proxy Kubernete's component (which runs on each Nodes and allows network comunication to Pods) with iptables is actually a bottleneck to scale the cluster to a high number of Nodes so at OVHcloud we decided to reduce this bottleneck and allows you to use kube-proxy with IPVS.
+The kube-proxy Kubernete's component (which runs on each Nodes and allows network comunication to Pods) with iptables is actually a bottleneck to scale the cluster to a high number of Nodes so at OVHcloud we decided to reduce this bottleneck and allow you to use kube-proxy with IPVS.

 [IPVS (IP Virtual Server)](https://kubernetes.io/blog/2018/07/09/ipvs-based-in-cluster-load-balancing-deep-dive/) is built on top of the Netfilter and implements transport-layer Load Balancing as part of the Linux kernel.